JBShady/COD5-Remastered/README.md

 * Fixed voiceover categories that played with a delay being able to overlap, resulting in the character talking twice at the same time
 * Fixed Insta-Kill special melee voiceover still being able to play from non-melee kills
 * Fixed low ammo quote spam and thread leak
+* Fixed incomplete implentation of reduced graphic content setting so that all explicit dialogue on all maps is disabled when using this setting
 * Low ammo/no ammo quotes are scripted more efficiently on each player rather than on the level, allowing them to have separate timers
 * Low ammo/no ammo quotes no longer plays on attachment weapons (launcher)
 * Rewrote voiceover for earlier maps to use improved scripts from later DLCs that reduced the repetitiveness of how lines are selected